 Core Value 1: Jobs and Economic Opportunity

 Most counties in the 2nd district have less employment now than 10 years ago.
 Most jobs that have returned since the great recession are are service jobs not paying a living wage.
 While the rest of the state has recovered and is moving on, the 2nd district with a few bright spots has continued to struggle.
 Why?
 Well, to start with, I cannot think of a single thing Walden has done in the last many years to help.
 What I propose first is bold improvement in road infrastructure.
 I want to turn highway 97 into a four lane road from California to Washington.
 We add a connector from I5 in Ashland / Medford to Klamath Falls, then north using Highway 97 as the roadbed, all the way to I84.
 Then a second east/west connector from I84 near Ontario westward through the Cascades to 97 in the Bend / Redmond area.
 Enough with the clogged and dangerous mountain passes strangling the 2nd district economically and keeping us from equal prosperity enjoyed by the western counties.
 Opening up the district in this manner will allow us to reach out to companies to relocate to the district based on available inexpensive land and suitable highway infrastructure.
-This plan would then support the development of vast solar farms to provide the required energy for the companies and to eventually wean Oregon off fossil fuel-based power.
+We would support this plan with the development of vast solar farms to provide the required energy for the companies and to eventually wean Oregon off fossil fuel-based power.
 And similar to Alaska’s oil revenue sharing, counties which support the development of solar farms, would share in a portion of the revenue generated from the sale of energy from these farms.
 And finally, increase educational funding to provide the skilled training for students to supply the workforce these companies are going to need.